Award-Winning Educational Film Collections

 The collection includes:

-As Far as I Can Walk follows Siisi and Ababuo, a Ghanaian couple living as refugees in Belgrade after leaving Ghana in search of a better life in Europe.
-As Siisi struggles to integrate into Serbian society while searching for his missing wife, the film raises important questions about migration, displacement, identity, and belonging in contemporary Europe.
+As Far As I Can Walk follows Siisi and Ababuo, a Ghanaian couple living as refugees in Belgrade after leaving Ghana in search of a better life in Europe.
+As Siisi struggles to integrate into Serbian society while searching for his missing wife, the film raises profound questions about displacement, identity, resilience, and belonging.

-The Citizen tells the story of Wilson, a refugee from Guinea-Bissau living in Budapest as he attempts to obtain Hungarian citizenship.
-Through his relationships, work, and encounters with bureaucracy and prejudice, the film examines the emotional and political complexities of integration, citizenship, and acceptance in modern Europe.
+The Citizen tells the story of Wilson, a refugee from Guinea-Bissau living in Budapest as he seeks Hungarian citizenship.
+Through his work, relationships, and encounters with bureaucracy and prejudice, the film explores the emotional and political complexities of integration, citizenship, and acceptance in contemporary Europe.

-Together, African Immigration and Integration in Europe provides a compelling framework for understanding the human experiences and structural challenges that shape migration and integration in contemporary Europe.
-The collection encourages critical discussion of migration, race, citizenship, labor, identity, belonging, and the evolving multicultural landscape of European societies.
+Together, these films provide a powerful framework for examining the human dimensions of migration and integration in Europe.
+They encourage critical discussion of forced displacement, immigration policy, citizenship, labor, race, identity, belonging, and the evolving multicultural landscape of European societies.

 Purchase includes perpetual institutional streaming access with Public Performance Rights (PPR) to all three films.